cypress-io/cypress/npm/vue/README.md

 ```

 **Note ⚠️:** if the component `.vue` file does not have a `<script>` section, it will not have any code coverage information.

+## What happened to cypress-vue-unit-test?

+We were in the middle of moving into the Cypress NPM org, so any references to `cypress-vue-unit-test` should be switched to `@cypress/vue`.
+Once complete, the old repository will be archived.

 <a name="#development"/>